Tarzan Triumphs: Production

-The U.S. State Department informed Sol Lesser that a Tarzan film would be an ideal way to spread the message of democracy's battle against Fascism to the American public.
+The U.S. State Department informed Sol Lesser that a Tarzan film would be an ideal way to spread the message of democracy's battle against fascism to the American public.
 Lesser's first RKO Tarzan film had made the Ape Man a symbol of American isolationism.
 The film was the highest grossing of Lesser's Tarzan films.

 Unlike in previous Tarzan films, the natives are played by whites in South Sea Island costume rather than the black Africans of the MGM films.
 This use of non-blacks as natives continued for several other Tarzan films in the 1940s.

-Reception

 The film made a profit of $208,000.

+Critical reception

+A review of the film in Variety described it as "virtually all jungle stuff" with a "good portion of stock animal shots," adding that "Weissmuller and Sheffield run around as usual without necessity of displaying much acting ability."
+Writing in The New York Times, critic Bosley Crowther reported that the film "is pretty much of a piece with the previous Tarzan fables" with "the usual tree-top swinging, animal cut-ups and yee-owling through the woods," noting that "it may please a lot of people to see Tarzan banging Nazis right and left.
+But the jest is decidedly hollow" and "Cheta the Chimp still has the best brain in the film."